shakes76/PatternAnalysis-2023/lesion_detection_larsmoan/README.md

 ### Model Architecture: open source [YOLOV7 Model](https://github.com/WongKinYiu/yolov7)

 ### Training
-Training was mainly done on the rangpur cluster,
+Training was mainly done on the rangpur cluster, using the P100 gpu and a batch size of 32

-- Details about the training process.
-- Hyperparameters used:
+- Hyperparameters that was used is described in: [hyp.scratch.p6.yaml](./hyp.scratch.p6.yaml)
-  - Both p5 and p6 models were trained.
-- Training time, hardware details (if relevant).

 ### Results
 #### Confusion Matrix